bagisto/bagisto-docs/security_practice.md

     </FilesMatch>
 ```

-- Use Web application firewall to analyze traffic and discover suspicious patterns such as credit card information being sent to an attacker.
+- Use a Web application firewall to analyze traffic and discover suspicious patterns such as credit card information being sent to an attacker.

-- Make sure only port 80 and 443 are publicly accessible and rest of the ports are restricted.
+- Make sure only port 80 and 443 are publicly accessible and the rest of the ports are restricted.